AEADataEditor/aea-de-guidance/sample-language-report.md

-# Sample Language that may be used in the REPLICATON report
+# Sample Language that may be used in the REPLICATION report

 The following fragments may be used when reporting back on success or failure of a reproduction attempt.
 They usually identify lack of some key component.
 They should be added to the completed [REPLICATION.md](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md)